cirry/astro-yi/README.md

 ### Note

-In the `astro.config.mjs` file in the root directory, it is recommended to modify the `site` property to correctly generate the site map.
+In the `astro.config.js` file in the root directory, it is recommended to modify the `site` property to correctly generate the site map.

 ```js
 export default defineConfig({